nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 ## Texturing ceilings

-We can texture ceilings the exact same way as we textured the floors.
+We can texture ceilings the same way as we textured the floors.
 We'll initialize the variable `yCeiling` to 0 a the start of each ray:

 ```typescript
 let yCeiling = 0;